Development plans

 Yes.
 Local authorities look for feedback from the public when they are working on a new development plan.

-When a new development plan is being prepared, your local authority will publish its intention to review the plan in local or national media.
-You can make observations, submissions and suggestions at this time.
+When a new development plan is being prepared, your local authority will inform the public that they intend to review the plan.
+They will do this using:

 The local authority then publishes a notice to say that a draft plan is available.
 This plan is put on public display for at least 10 weeks.
 You can make submissions on what the local authority is proposing at this stage.
 If applicable, you can also participate at the amended draft plan stage.